Reconfiguration of the Union of Arborescences: Acknowledgement

 \section{Acknowledgement}

 This work was supported by the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University and by the Lend\"{u}let Programme of the Hungarian Academy of Sciences -- grant number LP2021-1/2021.
 The authors thank members of the project ``Fusion of Computer Science, Engineering and Mathematics Approaches for Expanding Combinatorial Reconfiguration'' for discussion on this topic.
-Yusuke Kobayashi was supported by JSPS KAKENHI Grant Numbers JP20H05794 and JP20K11692.
-Tam\'{a}s Schwarcz was supported by the \'{U}NKP-22-3 New National Excellence Program of the Ministry for Culture and Innovation from the source of the National Research, Development and Innovation Fund.
+The authors are grateful to Andr\'as Frank for bringing the paper \cite{barahona1987exact} to their attention.
+Yusuke Kobayashi was supported by JSPS KAKENHI Grant Numbers JP20H05795, JP20K11692, and JP22H05001.
+Tam\'{a}s Schwarcz was supported by the \'{U}NKP-22-3 and \'{U}NKP-23-3 New National Excellence Programs of the Ministry for Culture and Innovation from the source of the National Research, Development and Innovation Fund.